-Multi tenant - fabric connect
+Multi-tenant - fabric connect

-This fabric connect based solution leverages the fabric capabilities of the VSP platforms; a VSP 7000 core and a VSP 4000 edge.
+This fabric connect-based solution leverages the fabric capabilities of the VSP platforms: a VSP 7000 core and a VSP 4000 edge.
 This solution provides the ability to run up to 24 VRFs for each wiring closet and is well suited for multi-tenant applications.
-The zero-touch core is enabled by the fabric connect end-point provisioning capabilities.
+The zero-touch core is enabled by the fabric connect endpoint provisioning capabilities.

 If this solution must support IPv6, then a central router-pair routes all IPv6 traffic.
-The IPv6 traffic is tunneled from each wiring closet to the IPv6 routers by extending L2 VSNs to the q-tagged router interfaces
+The IPv6 traffic is tunneled from each wiring closet to the IPv6 routers by extending Layer 2 VSNs to the q-tagged router interfaces.

-IPv6 is not supported in the current release of the VSP 4000.
+IPv6 is not supported in the current release of VSP 4000.

-Figure 47: Small core - Multi-tenant
+Figure 47: Small core - multi-tenant

-The following list outlines the benefits of the fabric connect based solution:
+The following list outlines the benefits of the fabric connect-based solution:

-- end-point provisioning
+- Endpoint provisioning

-- fast failover
+- · Fast failover

-- simple to configure
+- · Simple to configure

 - · L2 and L3 virtualized